Darren-Noortman66/Poised-1st-Edition-Text-File-Edition-/README.md

 ## How you can help

-No help is needed right now, as these are currently being marked to Hyperion-Development's standards.
+No help is needed right now, as this project is complete.
 However, if you do see improvements that can be made, then please feel free to point them out :D